Alex7k/linux-personalization/README.md

 ## Usage

+1. Clone to `/tmp` (because there's no user yet)
 1. Run user and SSH provisioning as root:
    `sudo bash ./setup-user-alex-and-ssh`
-2. Run workstation setup as your user:
+1. Run workstation setup as your user:
    `bash ./setup`

 Adjust `packages.txt` and `configs/ssh/alex_authorized_keys` as needed before running.